neondatabase/neon/docs/rfcs/035-safekeeper-dynamic-membership-change.md

    I don't think we'll observe this in practice, but can add waking up compute if needed.
 4) In the end timeline should be locally deleted on the safekeeper(s) which are in the old set but not in the new one, unless they are unreachable.
-To be safe this also should be done under generation number.
+To be safe this also should be done under generation number (deletion proceeds only if current configuration is <= than one in request and safekeeper is not memeber of it).
 5) If current conf fetched on step 1 is already not joint and members equal to `desired_set`, jump to step 7, using it as `new_conf`.